-The project site is owned by Los Angeles County Metropolitan Transportation Authority.
-The Project consists of approximately a one-year lease extension or new lease, and operation of the Bridge Housing for approximately one additional year in furtherance of providing an emergency homeless shelter in the City of Los Angeles at the bridge housing facility located at 100 E. Sunset Avenue in Venice, California that was found to be categorically exempt and approved by City Council December 11, 2018 (Council File 18-0510); as amended on November 5, 2019 (Council File 18-0510), when City Council found it to be statutorily exempt from CEQA.
-The documents supporting those determinations (in Council File Nos.
-18-0510-S2 and 18-0510) are incorporated herein by reference as support for this CEQA determination by City Council.
-Prior court rulings upholding the City's determination that the Venice shelter project was exempt from CEQA under PRC 21080.27 (AB 1197) (LASC No. 19STCP00044/629 (Dec.
-12, 2019)) are incorporated by reference as additional support for this CEQA exemption determination.
-Those were final court rulings that determined that this emergency shelter project is statutorily except from CEQA under PRC 21080.27 (AB 1197).
-This project continues the existing use of that existing facility that was built, and is currently operating, without substantial change.
+The Project consists of an approximately three-year lease extension or new lease, and operation of the Bridge Housing for approximately three additional years in furtherance of providing an emergency homeless shelter in the City of Los Angeles at the bridge housing facility located on a City-owned property at 711 N. Alameda Street that was found to be categorically exempt and approved by City Council on March 9, 2018 (CF No. 18-0044).
+The documents supporting those determinations (CF No. 18-0044) are incorporated herein by reference as support for this CEQA determination.
+This Project continues the existing use of the facility that was built, and is currently operating, without substantial change.

-The shelter, which opened in February 2020, will continue to be operated consistent with the Los Angeles Homeless Services Authority's (LAHSA) program requirements for bridge shelters including, but not limited to Crisis Housing Program for All Populations Scope of Required Services (LAHSA, 2020-2021).
+The shelter, which opened in August 2018, provides 45 beds and will continue to be operated consistent with the Los Angeles Homeless Services Authority's (LAHSA) program requirements for bridge shelters including, but not limited to Crisis Housing Program for All Populations Scope of Required Services (LAHSA, 2020-2021).
 A third-party service provider, e.g., People Assisting the Homeless (PATH), will operate the project for the City, as it has been for the past several years, and it is anticipated that a lease, lease extension, or similar operating and/or funding agreements may be executed with the service provider, County, and/or LAHSA.

-Project operation will include approximately twenty employees working three shifts throughout the day with site security provided on a 24/7 basis or per a security plan consistent with the Los Angeles Homeless Services Authority's (LAHSA) standards.
-By creating a stable environment and providing access to basic needs, clients will be able to maintain a consistent connection to outreach workers and case managers to create a path to interim or permanent housing.
+Project operation continues per a security plan consistent with the LAHSA's standards.
+By creating a stable environment and providing access to basic needs, clients can maintain a consistent connection to outreach workers and case managers to create a path to interim or permanent housing.
 The shelter will continue to be operated consistent with LAHSA program requirements for crisis and bridge shelters including, but not limited to, LAHSA's Scope of Required Services and Program Standards, as noted in the references section.
-A third-party service provider will operate the project for the City and it is anticipated that a lease or similar operating and/or funding agreements may be executed with the service provider, County, and/or LAHSA.